 The Company has an operating lease for each care home premises it operates.
 The leases for the Edgbaston and Newmarket facilities are for 15 years.
 All the other leases are for 25 years.
-Rent charged under all of these leases was reviewed on 1 August 2018.
+Rent charged under all of these leases was reviewed on 1 August 2020.
 The figures below reflect these revised rents.
-Further rent reviews will be on 1 August 2020 and every 3 years thereafter.
+Further rent reviews will be every 3 years.
 Under each lease the Company has the option to take a further lease of the premises at the end of the current lease term.

-At 31 December 2019 the Company had future minimum lease payments under non-cancellable operating leases as follows:
+At 31 December 2020 the Company had future minimum lease payments due under non-cancellable operating leases for each of the following periods: